jeanettekk/week3_homework/README.md

-Sky Get into tech \n
+Sky Get into tech\
-Exercise 11 - String Handling\n
+Exercise 11 - String Handling\
-Practice the code from the slides especially string slicing, string.format and f strings plus split and join.\n Share your PIN code via GitHub
+Practice the code from the slides especially string slicing, string.format and f strings plus split and join.\
+Share your PIN code via GitHub